charlytron/charlytron/README.md

 - 👋  @charlytron
-- 👀  I'm interested in code, violins, books and bikes;
+- 👀  interested in code, violins, books and bikes;
-- 🌱  React-Native and Nest JS projects going on, and I would like to learn more about Docker and Kubernetes.
+- 🌱  working on React-Native and Nest JS projects and learning Docker and Kubernetes.
-- 💞️  I’m looking to collaborate on JS, React projects.
+- 💞️  will collaborate on JS, React projects.
 - 📫  ctompkins@pm.me.

 <!---